hubgit/feathers-hook-fetch/README.md

 })
 ```

-### Populate a nested property with a paginated query result
+### Populate a nested property with a de-paginated query result

 ```js
 const fetch = require('feathers-hook-fetch')